California Speeding-Related Accident Attorneys

 The higher a vehicle’s speed, the more force it will generate when it collides with another object.
 Forces generated in a collision must have somewhere to go.
 Passenger vehicles are designed to absorb as much energy as possible, but no system can entirely divert all forces away from passengers.
 The higher the collision force, the more serious a victim’s injuries are likely to be.

-The Hidden Costs of Speeding
+The Hidden Costs Of Speeding

 Speeders can be charged with crimes.
 Reckless driving is a misdemeanor offense, but it is still a crime.
 If a speeding driver kills a victim through their negligence, that driver can be charged with homicide.
 Manslaughter charges are often filed against drivers who kill a victim through their inattention or poor choices.

-Often this is used for drivers who were impaired at the time of the accident, but speeding drivers can also be charged with homicide.
+Often, this is used for drivers who were impaired at the time of the accident, but speeding drivers can also be charged with homicide.
 A criminal conviction for vehicular homicide can result in a prison sentence, loss of civil rights (such as voting and gun ownership), fines and court fees, and the knowledge that you caused another person’s death through your own poor choices.

 If this officer rules against you, you might have to appeal your case to a local or appellate court.
 All of this takes time and money.
 It can also prevent you from driving lawfully.